signals-protocol/signals-v0/website/docs/mechanism/safety-parameters.md

 \text{Loss}_{\max} = \alpha \ln(n)
 $$

-where $\alpha$ is the liquidity parameter and $n$ the number of bands.
+where $\alpha$ is the liquidity parameter and $n$ the number of bins.
 Narrower tick spacing increases $n$ and therefore the bound, so operators should size $\alpha$ according to their tolerance: choose `alpha = Loss_target / ln(n)` to align the model with the treasury budget.
 Because the loss formula depends only on $\alpha$ and $n$, you can predict the bound before deploying a market.

 ## Guards inside the lazy segment tree